andriantolie/eosc-commands/README.md

 ---
 ## setcode
 - **SIGNING TRANSACTION IS NOT SUPPORTED YET**
-- Description: create and publish a contract (note that an account under the contract_name need to be created first)
+- Description: create and publish a contract (note that the account in the contract_name field needs to be created first)
 - Arguments:
   ```
     eosc setcode <contract_name> <contract_wast_path> <contract_abi_path>